lusy/motivationFF/opensym2016/slides.md

 # Threats to Validity

-1. "Working for Free?
-Motivations for Participating in Open-Source Projects" Alexander Hars und Shaosong Ou (2002)
+1. Alexander Hars and Shaosong Ou, "Working for Free?
+Motivations for Participating in Open-Source Projects", Int.
+J. Electron.
+Commerce, 6(3):25–39, 2002.
-2. "Why Hackers Do What They Do: Understanding Motivation in Free/Open Source Software Projects" Karim Lakhani und Robert Wolf (2005)
+2. Karim Lakhani and Robert Wolf, "Why Hackers Do What They Do: Understanding Motivation in Free/Open Source Software Projects", MIT Press, Cambridge, 2005.

 note: don't want transitions here!